The Complete Kilimanjaro Travel Guide

 How To Pack For A Kilimanjaro Trek

-Mount Kilimanjaro in the far distanceWhat you pack for your Kilimanjaro climb is extremely important to both your health and the success of your trek.
+Mount Kilimanjaro in the far distanceWhat you pack for your Kilimanjaro climb in Kilimanjaro National Park is extremely important to both your health and the success of your trek.
 This Kilimanjaro travel guide can help you make sure that you have everything you need for a positive summit experience!

 • Trekking poles – collapsible trekking poles.
 Models that are height-adjustable and fold into three compact, packable sections are recommended.